RikiBorders/Akira-Voice-Control-System/README.md

-# Akira - A Cross-platform Voice Control System
+# Akira: A Cross-platform Voice Control System

 Voice control system that can be shared across multiple platforms, automating a variety of tasks for users.
 This project aims to automate a variety of tasks for users, and improve general quality of life by connecting